JesseBonanno/IndeterminateBeam/paper.md

 Python can be utilised to combat this problem, allowing for the adoption of previous work as a python module.
 This will allow for in-house engineering software to be more uniform, readable, manageable, and reliable.

+The demand for such a calculation module can be observed with the existence of many websites that perform such a calculation.
 Although there are many websites that allow for solving indeterminate beams, there are no well documented python packages.
+The websites often require payment for full access to software, and do not allow for the creation of higher order software.

 This python package was heavily inspired by [simplebendingpractice](https://github.com/alfredocarella/simplebendingpractice), a module created by [Alfredo Carella](https://github.com/alfredocarella) of the Oslo Metropolitan University for educational purposes.
-The beambending module, although well documented, can only solve for simply supported beams.
+The beambending module, although well documented, can only solve for simply supported beams consisting of a pin and roller support.
 The full documentation for this project can be found [here](https://alfredocarella.github.io/simplebendingpractice/index.html).

+The following has been taken from @alfredo, and has been modified slightly to add aditional information.

+PUT FIGURE.

+Add column for - can solve indeterminate beam, can add any type of support. (any is a  loose word should try to word better).

 ## Functionality and Usage